-Because signals in the same frequency range will interfere with each other, in order to prevent adjacent base stations from interfering with each other, adjacent base stations will choose different channels (signals in different frequency ranges) to communicate with mobile devices.
+Because signals in the same frequency range will interfere with each other, in order to prevent adjacent base stations from interfering with each other, adjacent base stations will select different channels (signals in different frequency ranges) to communicate with mobile devices.
 The above figure is a schematic diagram of a cellular mobile base station, and any two adjacent base stations have different communication frequency bands.
 Base stations do not exist in isolation, and their coverage areas are handed over to each other to form a huge mobile communication network.

-2.2 The principle of base station positioning
+2.2 Base station positioning principle

-When a device is in such a network, the collected data that can identify APs can be sent to the location server, and the server retrieves the geographic location of each AP, and calculates the device based on the strength of each signal to calculate the location of the device.
-The geographic location of the base station is returned to the user equipment.
-The calculation method is similar to the calculation method of the base station positioning position, which also uses three-point positioning or multi-point positioning technology.
+When a device is in such a network, the collected data that can identify APs can be sent to the location server, and the server retrieves the geographic location of each AP, and combines the strength of each signal to calculate the location of the device.
+The geographic location is returned to the user equipment, and its calculation method is similar to that of the base station positioning position, which also uses three-point positioning or multi-point positioning technology.

-Active collection:Google's street view camera, didn't expect it?
+Google's street view shooting car, didn't expect it?
 It is a collection device.
-It collects the wireless signal along the way and marks the coordinates located by GPS and sends it back to the server.
+It collects wireless signals along the way and marks the coordinates located by GPS and sends them back to the server.

-User Submission:When Android phone users turn on "Use Wireless Network Location", they will be prompted whether to allow the use of Google's location service.
-If permitted, the user's location information will be collected by Google. iPhone will automatically collect Wi-Fi MAC address, GPS location information, operator base station code, etc., and send it to Apple's server.
+When an Android mobile phone user turns on "Use wireless network positioning", it will prompt whether to allow the use of Google's location service.
+If allowed, the user's location information will be collected by Google.
+The iPhone will automatically collect the Wi-Fi MAC address, GPS location information, operator base station code, etc., and send them to Apple's server.

 Basic steps of AGPS positioning